 The first digit in the four-digit number indicates the year level as determined by Langara College.
-Please note that some courses which have a first digit of '1' may transfer as a second-year course at some universities and that some with the first digit of '2' may transfer as a first-year course.
+Please note that courses with a first digit of '1' may transfer as second-year courses at some universities and that some with the first digit of '2' may transfer as first-year courses.
 Students can refer to the British Columbia Transfer Guide available online at www.bctransferguide.ca or to the institution to which they want to transfer for transfer credit information.

 A prerequisite is a requirement students must fulfill before registering in a course.
-Unless otherwise noted, a minimum "C-" or "S" grade in the prerequisite course is required.
+Unless otherwise noted, a minimum 'C-' or 'S' grade in the prerequisite course is required.
 As well as courses, prerequisites may include minimum scores on placement tests, departmental permission, or acceptance into a particular program.